Art Agnos: Post-mayoral career

 In 2007, Agnos was appointed as receiver for the troubled San Francisco Housing Authority.
 The Housing Authority sued to block the court order, and the matter went before the California Court of Appeals.
 The city still failed to act for two years, while appealing Agnos' appointment.
 By April 2009, the SF Chronicle reported that continued inaction while Agnos' appointment remained in court "seemed to jolt City Hall into action.
 Agnos never took control of the agency; instead, Fortner resigned under pressure from Newsom, who appointed Mirian Saez, director of operations at Treasure Island, to run the agency on an interim basis before hiring Alvarez.
 Under Saez and then Alvarez, the agency sold off properties to satisfy the judgments."

 Agnos' most recent projects also include advising the founders of Open House, the first senior housing planned for elderly gay, lesbian, bisexual and transgender people in San Francisco as well as a project working with young families seeking to improve neighborhood schools in their neighborhood of Potrero Hill in San Francisco, and he has worked as a consultant with Minnesota-based Cargill and Arizona-based DMB Associates on their controversial plan to develop a bay salt pond in Redwood City.

 Agnos has become involved with restricting the building of new housing in San Francisco.
 He strongly opposed the 8 Washington condominium project in 2013, in support of "No Wall on the Waterfront".
 Agnos also was a prominent advocate for Proposition B, a precedent-setting measure approved by a wide margin by voters in June 2014 that required developments along the waterfront to win voter approval if the plan called for a height that exceeded the height limits established in the Waterfront Land Use plan first approved by voters in 1990 and implemented in 1997.
 He is also involved with attempts to block the redevelopment of the San Francisco Flower Mart.
+In 2024, he supported legislation to restrict new housing development in San Francisco's Northern Waterfront.